Advestis/transparentpath/README.md

 ### Dask

 TransparentPath supports writing and reading Dask dataframes from and to csv, excel, parquet and HDF5, both locally and remotely.
+You need to have dask-dataframe and dask-distributed installed, which will be the case if you ran `pip install transparentpath-nightly[dask]`.
 Writing Dask dataframes does not require any additionnal arguments to be passed for the type will be checked before calling the appropriate writting method.
 Reading however requires you to pass the *use_Dask* argument to the `read()` method.
 If the file to read is HDF5, you will also need to specify *set_names*, mathcing the argument *key* of Dask's `read_hdf()` method.

-Note that if reading a remote HDF5, the file will be downloaded in /tmp, then read.
+Note that if reading a remote HDF5, the file will be downloaded in your local tmp, then read.
 If not using Dask, the file is deleted after being read. but since Dask uses delayed processes, deleting the file might occure before the file is actually read, so the file is kept.
 Up to you to empty your /tmp directory if it is not done automatically by your system.

 Do not hesitate to read the documentation in **docs/** for more details.